Welcome to this virtual training module, Module 1 – an introduction to inclusive education.

-If you are undertaking this training it means you have agreed to become an IETT programme principal trainer.
-This training will prepare you to deliver Module 1 of the participatory training programme to the programme’s pilot schools.
+If you are undertaking this training it means you have agreed to become a principal trainer within the Inclusive Education Teacher Training (IETT) programme.
+This training will prepare you to deliver Module 1 of the participatory training programme to participating pilot schools.

-You will be accessing reading materials, interactive learning activities, photo, film and audio content, case studies and guidance that will help you understand key concepts and familiarise you with the training manual you will use to deliver the training to schools.
+You will access reading materials, interactive learning activities, photo, film and audio content, case studies and guidance.
+This will help you understand key concepts and familiarise you with the training module you will use to deliver the training to schools.

 Module 1 is divided into 8 sessions.

-During each session of the virtual training there will be opportunities for you to participate in quizzes and learning activities.
+During each session of the virtual training you can participate in quizzes and learning activities.

 Overview of virtual training Module 1

-At the bottom of this page are links to the 7 virtual training sessions for Module 1.
+At the bottom of this page are links to the 8 virtual training sessions for Module 1 together with an introduction to our training methodology.
 Here is what each section contains:

-1. Introduction to Module 1 and the training methodology: introduces the facilitators, the IETT programme in Mozambique, your role as a principal trainer (PT) and the aims of this module.
+1. Introduction to Module 1 and the training methodology: introduces the facilitators, the IETT programme, your role as a principal trainer (PT) and the aims of this module.
 The training methodology used in the ToT workshops is demonstrated and guidance given.

-2. Experiences, expectations and preferred learning styles: introduces you to the first session of the in-service training (INSET) that you will be delivering to pilot schools.
+2. Experiences, expectations and preferred learning styles: introduces you to the first session of the in-service training (INSET) that you will deliver to pilot schools.
 The session promotes teamwork and collaboration, it acknowledges participants’ experience and expectations, and it explores their preferred learning styles.

 3. Discrimination – teachers’ attitudes: considers what discrimination means, getting you to reflect on your own experiences.
 The human rights basis for inclusive education is examined and teachers’ attitudes scrutinised.